dredwardhyde/transport-library/README.md

     // Methods
     // ...
     public void lol(){ // Normal invocation
-        RequestContext.getSourceModuleId(); // client jaffa.rpc.module.id available on server side
+        RequestContext.getSourceModuleId(); // Client's 'jaffa.rpc.module.id' is available on server side
-        RequestContext.getTicket(); // and security ticket too (if it was provided by client) }
+        RequestContext.getTicket(); // Security ticket is available too (if it was provided by client) }
-    public Person testError() { // Invocation thrown exception throw new RuntimeException("Exception in " + System.getProperty("jaffa.rpc.module.id"));
+    public Person testError() { // Invocation with exception throw new RuntimeException("Exception in " + System.getProperty("jaffa.rpc.module.id"));
     }
 }